microsoft/vscode-docs/docs/editor/settings-sync.md

 ### Is VS Code Settings Sync the same as the Settings Sync extension?

-No, the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension by [Shan Khan](https://marketplace.visualstudio.com/publishers/Shan) uses a private Gist on GitHub to share your VS Code settings across different machines and is unrelated to the VS Code Settings Sync.
+No, the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension by [Shan Khan](https://marketplace.visualstudio.com/publishers/Shan) uses a secret GitHub Gist to coordinate your private VS Code configuration settings among connected machines, which is unrelated to the VS Code 'Settings Sync' extension.

-### What types of accounts can I use for Settings Sync sign in?
+### Which account providers may be used for Settings Sync sign in?

-VS Code Settings Sync supports signing in with either a Microsoft account (for example Outlook or Azure accounts) or a GitHub account.
-Sign in with GitHub Enterprise accounts is not supported.
-Other authentication providers may be supported in the future and you can review the proposed Authentication Provider API in [issue #88309](https://github.com/microsoft/vscode/issues/88309).
+VS Code Settings Sync currently supports only sign-ins with either Microsoft's (ie, Outlook or Azure accounts) or a non-Enterprise type of GitHub account.
+Other authentication providers may be supported in the future; please review the proposed Authentication Provider API in [issue #88309](https://github.com/microsoft/vscode/issues/88309).

-### Can I use a different backend or service for Settings Sync?
+### Can I use an alternate backend or service for Settings Sync?

-Settings Sync uses a dedicated service to store settings and coordinate updates.
-A service provider API may be exposed in the future to allow for custom Settings Sync backends.
+Settings Sync uses its own dedicated backend to store settings and to coordinate updates.
+A service provider API may be exposed in the future to allow for use of custom Settings Sync backends.

-## Troubleshooting keychain issues
+## Troubleshooting keychain/keyring issues

 Settings Sync persists authentication information to the system keychain.
-Writing to the keychain can fail in some cases if the keychain is misconfigured.
+Writing to the keychain could fail in cases where the OS's keychain/keyring is misconfigured.

 ### macOS

-If the keychain throws the error "The user name or passphrase you entered is not correct.", open the Keychain Access app, right-click on the `login` keychain, and lock and unlock it again.
-This error was first reported in [issue #76](https://github.com/atom/node-keytar/issues/76) as a problem after upgrading to macOS High Sierra, but it has also been reported on more recent macOS versions.
+If the macOS keychain interface throws the error: "The user name or passphrase you entered is not correct.", open the Keychain Access app, right-click on the keychain `login`, then lock and unlock it again.
+This bug was first reported in [issue #76](https://github.com/atom/node-keytar/issues/76) as occurring after having upgraded to macOS High Sierra, and has also been reported on more recent macOS versions.

 ### Linux

-If the keychain throws the error "No such interface "org.freedesktop.Secret.Collection" on object at path /org/freedesktop/secrets/collection/login", try following the steps described in [issue #92972](https://github.com/microsoft/vscode/issues/92972#issuecomment-625751232) to create a new keyring.
+If a Linux keyring throws the error: 'No such interface "org.freedesktop.Secret.Collection" on object at path /org/freedesktop/secrets/collection/login', refer to [issue #92972](https://github.com/microsoft/vscode/issues/92972#issuecomment-625751232) for steps to create a new keyring.

-## Can I share settings between VS Code Stable and Insiders?
+## Can I share settings between VS Code -Stable and -Insiders?

 Yes.
-Please refer to the [Syncing Stable versus Insiders](#syncing-stable-versus-insiders) section for more information.
+Please refer to the [Syncing -Stable versus -Insiders](#syncing-stable-versus-insiders) section for details.

-Please note that this can sometimes lead to data incompatibility because Insiders builds are newer than Stable builds.
-In such cases, Settings Sync will be disabled automatically on Stable to prevent data inconsistencies.
-Once a newer version of the Stable build is released, you can upgrade your client and turn on Settings Sync to continue syncing.
+Please note that to enforce shared settings beween radically-different clients is a known cause of configuration incompatibility; eg, -Insiders builds are ordained to always be of a newer version than concurrent -Stable builds; thus when client installs present an inverted software-versioning scenario, Settings Sync on the -Stable client automatically disables its Settings Sync(the built-in function not the extension) in order to shield itself from potential negative impacts.
+Whenever a newer installation of the -Stable build has been detected, in order to continue synchronization: allow the upgrade for both varients of each client to finish, and manually restore Settings Sync function in -Stable client by returning its setting to *on.